HISTORY OF THE CRUSADERS SOUTH AFRICA MC

 say, “We are a 1%er club no matter what.
 The members in the club made it so and we never

 have to or would ever answer to any club in this country.”

 - The Crusaders did their own thing and respected other clubs, big or small.
 The club was full of legends – people that qualified to be true 1%ers.
 The club was formed with normal people with normal jobs and members who were business owners.
 Guys that needed a home away from home within a brotherhood.
 A member would be welcomed into the club, no matter what type of bike he was riding as long as it was over 600cc, new or old.

 - Safety became a serious factor in the Crusaders MC and as Breakfast Runs became compulsory, Superbikes in the crew became a safety concern.
 Understanding that super-bikes cannot ride with a crew of cruisers at 120km/hr, they needed to be separate from the main body of the crew.
-The super-bike crew was developed with its own independent structures.
-Jimmy Hutcheons became the first super-bike Road Captain in the Crusaders MC Jo’burg chapter.
+The super-bike crew was developed by the Crusaders MC Jo’burg chapter.